 So how does all of this convert to a step-by-step plan for setting up a profitable blog?
 Here are the broad steps:

-- Learn about all major methods of content propagation (search engines, social media, etc)
+- Learn about all significant methods of content propagation (search engines, social media, etc.)

 - Write very frequently in deep detail about topics that will interest large groups of target readers